zjacobsdev/demo-project/README.md

 # Updates

-- **3/29/2020:** Was able to install node.js, and the dhtll senor libary on RPI and read the sensors values and onthe console.
+- **3/29/2020:** Was able to install Node.js, and the DTHTll sensor package on the RPI3 and read the sensors values and on the console.
 Also drafted out how the website, database, and device will connect to one another.

 ## References